AnelMusic/anelmusic.github.io/posts/small-agents.md

 """
 ```

-This is not dumbing the model down.
-It is reducing entropy at the decision point.
-The model does not choose from an infinite space.
-It chooses from a small set of appropriate options, all of which are appropriate to the current situation.
+This way the model does not choose from an infinite space but from a small set options, all of which are appropriate to the current situation.
 That is a different cognitive task, and small models are much better at it.

-There is a deeper principle here.
+Actually, there is a deeper principle here.
 The model is not being trusted to know what is appropriate.
 The controller knows that, and expresses it through the allowed action list.
-The model is being asked only to choose the best action from the appropriate set.
-Separate what-is-appropriate from which-is-best, and handle the first question in code.

 ## The Memory of Failure

-Every form of drift I have described, including tool loops, strategy repetition, premature completion, and stagnation, shares the same root cause: the model has no persistent memory of what has already failed.
+Every form of drift I have described, including tool loops, strategy repetition, premature completion, and stagnation, shares the same root cause.
+The model has no persistent memory of what has already failed.
 Each turn it arrives fresh and locally plausible, with no structural weight attached to the things that have not worked.

-The fix is to make failure a first-class citizen of state, and to detect it at multiple levels of abstraction.
+One potential fix is to make failure a first-class citizen of state, and to detect it at multiple levels of abstraction.

 **Level one: exact tool repetition.** The model calls the same search with the same arguments it used two turns ago.
 Hash the arguments and track it: